What is application integration?

 - Information sharing: Create a single point of access across individual systems to save time searching for information.
 Users from different departments access updated data, helping to improve collaboration between individuals from multiple departments.

 - Agility and efficiency: Business processes are streamlined, increasing overall efficiency.
 Communication is easier, and work takes less time and effort with better functionality and control.
-Companies can respond quickly to changes in the market, minimizing impact to the business from unexpected disruptions.
+Companies can respond quickly to changes in the market, minimising impact to the business from unexpected disruptions.

 - Ease of use: Enterprise application integration provides a single, consistent access interface to multiple applications, eliminating the need for users to learn different software applications.